MGTheTrain/e-commerce-service/README.md

 - [ ] Decouple the monolith into µServices
 - [ ] Implement filtering and pagination for specific list calls in web backend
 - [ ] Increase and measure code coverage
+- [ ] Enable the uploading and resizing of product images

 **NOTE:** Also consider checking out the [entity relationship diagram](./docs/diagrams/entity-relationship-diagram.mmd)